xwp/wp-shortcode-ui-richtext/readme.md

 ## Description

+Deprecation notice: with the Guttenberg coming into core in a short amount of time, there won't be a need for shortcode UI & it's richtext extension anymore.
+Everything transitions into blocks and that should be the way to develop moving forward.

 This plug-in extends on the capabilities of [Shortcake (Shortcode UI)](https://en.wordpress.org/plugins/shortcode-ui/) by adding rich text editing capabilities to textarea inputs in the Shortcake interface, when the specific textarea constructors contain the shortcake-richtext class name.

 It uses [TinyMCE](https://www.tinymce.com).